krachyon/lecture_gpucomputing/3/writeup/exercise3.md

 ![memory access coalesced](./coalesced.svg "abc"){width=80%}

 Both the thread per block and block count have been varied between 1 32 and 1024 respectively.
-There seems to be slightly diminishing returns for high block sizes but the result is that more threads and more blocks increase throughput.
+There seems to be slightly diminishing returns for high block sizes but the result is that more threads and more blocks increase throughput, as expected.
+It is therefore paramount to bundle memory access through thread blocks and the block grid.

 ## 3.3 and 3.4 global stride and offset
 ![memory access coalesced](./global-stride.svg "abc"){width=70%}

 ![memory access coalesced](./global-offset.svg "abc"){width=70%}

 The plot contains the aggregated results of varying blocks and threads in the same interval als in 3.2.
 As a single thread only copies a single element, there seems to be no penalty to either access with offset or stride.
+This is unexpected behaviour, as stride/offset would increase the number of cache lines that have to be fetched, but no such phenomenon is visible in the data.
+One possible explaination could be the additional overhead caused by each thread copying a single element.